Explicit Semiclassical Resonances from Many Delta Functions: Introduction

 Specifically, we consider scattering off multiple thin barriers in one dimension, modeled by Dirac delta functions:

 The $h$-dependent strength coefficient $C_j h^{1+\beta_j}$ is appropriate for a frequency-dependent interaction with the boundary \cite{Barr_et_al}.
 The parameters $C_j$, $\beta_j$, and $x_j$ are real with $C_j \neq 0$ and $x_1 < ... < x_N$.
-We restrict to $\beta_j > 0$, a regime where transmission dominates reflection \cite{Datchev_Malawo}.
+We restrict parameters to $\beta_j > 0$, a regime where transmission dominates reflection \cite{Datchev_Malawo}, and impose an additional assumption \ref{assumption} discussed later.
 One-dimensional systems with one or two Dirac deltas are often a pedagogical example \cite{Griffiths, Belloni_Robinett}, but we find this natural generalization to $N \geq 2$ delta functions reveals novel and explicit behavior.
 Figure \ref{fig intro setup} depicts the setup of (eq \ref{V}), shows the resonances for a case of $N=4$, and demonstrates the agreement of numerics and our results.

 This paper improves the results of \cite{Datchev_Marzuola_Wunsch} for the problem described above.
 They found that resonances lie in strings on multiple logarithmic curves of the form $\Im z \sim - \gamma h\log(1/h)$ and specified $2^{N-1}-1$ possibilities for $\gamma$ determined by the parameters $x_j$, $\beta_j$.
 Here, we use the same tool of Newton polygons but a more precise calculation to find exactly which $\gamma$ occur.
 We improve the upper bound to $N-1$ and show it is sharp (Corollary \ref{cor number strings}), as well as provide a new interpretation of these strings (Theorem \ref{thm Gamma}).
 We also show the existence of a dominant pair of delta functions governing the resonances closest to the real axis and prove all strings except this first one are flat up to $o(h)$.